-Fats have been linked to weight gain and health issues.
-KK Women’s and Children’s Hospital (KKH) Department of Nutrition and Dietetics shares tips on how to count fats.
+Fats have been linked to weight gain and health issues, but how much is too much fat?
+Does the type of fat you consume matter?
+KK Women’s and Children’s Hospital's Nutrition and Dietetics Department shares how to keep to the daily recommended allowance.

 Continued from previous page.